 In general, a rise in the percentage indicates a win, whereas a reduction in the percentage indicates a defeat.
 In financial analysis, we must determine if a project is in a win or a loss status.
 In this tutorial, we will show you how to calculate the win-loss percentage in Excel.

-8 Easy Steps to Calculate Win-Loss Percentage in Excel
+How to Calculate Win-Loss Percentage in Excel: 8 Easy Steps

 We have supplied a data set reflecting the sales summary for 2 sequential periods in the figure below.
 We will utilize the data set to calculate the overall win-loss scenario of the transaction.
 To do this, we will use the IF, COUNTIF, and COUNTA functions.

 Step 1: Calculate Percentage of Win-Loss for Each Entry in Excel

 - To calculate the increase or decrease in percentage, firstly type the following formula.

 - To convert into a percentage, click on the Percent Style from the Number tab.

 - Therefore, the value in cell E5 will show in percentage.